Many Americans' July 4 celebrations go virtual as COVID-19 cases surge

 Meanwhile in Brooklyn, reigning champion Joey Chestnut was expected to devour upwards of 70 franks on Saturday at the annual Nathan's Famous Hot Dog-Eating Contest, which was due to go ahead in front of TV cameras but no spectators.

-The National Archives in Washington D.C., which houses the Declaration of Independence that was signed on July 4, 1776, had a virtual lineup of educational events planned, including the customary read-out of the foundational document.
+The National Archives in Washington DC, which houses the Declaration of Independence that was signed on Jul 4, 1776, had a virtual line-up of educational events planned, including the customary read-out of the foundational document.

 Americans looking to throw their own celebrations would be banned from doing so on some of the nation's most famous beaches.
 Beaches were closed across Southern California and Southern Florida due to recent peaks in COVID-19 daily case counts in those states.